hauva69/arisunixtips/tipsandtricks.md

 ### Too many files for the wathing to work

-In a Python product there were so many files that VS Code complained for them.
+In a Python project there were so many files that VS Code complained for them.
 Added the *bin/*, *lib/*, *lib64/* and *share/* to *files.watcherExclude* resolved the problem.

 ```json
 {